CenturyLinkCloud/PublicKB/Network/intra-data-center-cross-connects-options-with-centurylink-cloud.md

 ### Planning Your Cross Connect
 The first decision a customer needs to determine is how they want to purchase the cross connect.
 There are generally two options available to a customer:
   * Option 1 - The customer purchases the cross connect directly from the data center provider:
-    * Pros: In the long run, this is cheaper for the customer as they are purchasing the cross connect directly from the data center provider.
+    * This is cheaper for the customer as they are purchasing the cross connect directly from the data center provider.
-    * Cons: The customer is responsible for the coordination of the cross connect implementation with the data center provider directly.</p>
+    * CLC is responsible for the coordination of the cross connect implementation with the data center provider directly.

   * Option 2 - The customer purchases the cross connect from CenturyLink Cloud:
-    * Pros: CLC manages the implementation of the cross connect with the data center provider.
-The costs of the cross connect will come as part of the customer’s normal CLC monthly invoice.
+    * The costs of the cross connect will come as part of the customer’s normal CLC monthly invoice.
+    * CLC manages the implementation of the cross connect with the data center provider.

 Regardless, if a customer chooses to purchase the cross connect on their own, there still will be a fee that will include the following services:
   * Verify cross connect connectivity options with data center provider